Last Updated: September 13, 2023

 - Disinfect your wetsuit – Turn your wetsuit inside out and hang it somewhere outside to dry.
 Then apply a disinfecting solution on the surface (it is best to use a spray solution like Lysol Disinfectant) and let it dry.
 When dry, put it back on the right side to use it on your next dive.

-- Disinfect your mask, snorkel and regulator – After rinsing in fresh water, spray them with disinfectant and let it dry.
+- Disinfect your snorkel, mask and regulator – After rinsing in fresh water, spray them with disinfectant and let it dry.
 It is very important to apply the disinfectant directly into the mouthpiece of the second stage regulators to reach every little space inside.

 Read Next: How to Clean a Scuba Mask